Handy Randy™ for iPhone

 + lets you add additional ranges (discussed below).

 0–9 Keys (along with the backspace and erase buttons) are used to enter numbers into the different fields above.
 The "active field," the one on which the keys operate, is highlighted with a green outline.
-In the example above, the Choose field is highlighted, so tapping the numeric keys will change that number.
+In the example above, the To field is highlighted, so tapping the numeric keys will change that number.
 To switch the active field, just tap on the one you want to change.

 Allow duplicates controls whether the software allows the selection of numbers or names which have already been selected, or not.
 In the example above, with duplicates allowed, you can draw an indefinitely large number of numbers.
 If Allow duplicates were set to Off, then you could only draw 100 numbers, at which point you would have drawn all the numbers from 1 to 100 and no more would be possible.

 Read manual (the book icon with the Stevens Creek Software logo on the "cover") takes you to the online manual (this manual!). if you tap the button, you'll be asked to confirm that that is what you want to do; if you answer Yes, you'll be transferred to the iPhone's Safari software and the manual will be displayed.
+You'll also be given a second choice, to register the software.
+Registering your copy of Handy Randy with Stevens Creek Software allows us to provide better support to you, so we encourage you to do so.

-Using Multiple Ranges
+Using Multiple Ranges When Drawing Numbers

 There are times when you need to pick random numbers from multiple ranges.
 In a running race, for example, the elite runners may be wearing numbers 1-25, the 10K runners numbers 100 to 575, and the 5K runners numbers 1000 to 1250.
 Now if you want to award a "door prize" to someone at random, you need to select a number from one of those three ranges with equal probability.
 Here's how you do it.
 First, tap the + button seen in the screen above just below the word "From."
 That will add one range, and the screen will now look like this:

-A second range appears and the + next to that range changes to a , and another + button appears.
-Tapping the button will eliminate the second range, returning to a single range only.
+A second range appears and the + next to that range changes to a –, and another + button appears.
+Tapping the – button will eliminate the second range, returning to a single range only.
 Tapping the + button will reveal a third range, like this:

-Now you see a sign next to the third range only, because if you want to eliminate ranges, you always have to eliminate the last one (the third if there are three ranges, the second if there are only two).
+Now you see a – sign next to the third range only, because if you want to eliminate ranges, you always have to eliminate the last one (the third if there are three ranges, the second if there are only two).
 Now that you have the number of ranges you want, change the From/To values of the ranges by tapping in the respective boxes and entering the desired numbers to adjust the ranges as desired (1-25, 100-575, 1000-1250 in the example above).

 Incidentally, if you accidentally enter numbers in the wrong order (the "to" number is lower than the "from" number), the software will rearrange them.
 If you accidentally enter ranges which overlap (e.g., range two is 100 to 300, and range three is 200 to 400), the software will automatically combine them into a single range.

-Alternating Ranges
+Alternating Ranges When Drawing Numbers

 Any time there is more than one range, an additional option button appears on the screen: Combine Ranges/Alternate Ranges.
 The discussion in the previous section assumed you had the selection set to Combine Ranges, which selects a number or numbers from the different ranges as if they were one large range (but with gaps where no number is allowed).